alphagov/govuk-developer-docs/source/manual/mysql.html.md

 ## xtrabackup to S3

-We are required to have frequent data backups therefore we created a way to stream MySQL backups to S3.
+We are required to have frequent data backups so we created a way to stream MySQL backups to S3.

 We use a tool called [Innobackupex](https://www.percona.com/doc/percona-xtrabackup/2.2/innobackupex/incremental_backups_innobackupex.html) which is a wrapper for [Xtrabackup](https://www.percona.com/doc/percona-xtrabackup/2.3/index.html).